pythonuzgit/elmurodov_Machine-Learning/README.md

 Support vector machines (SVM): SVMs are a set of related supervised learning methods used for classification and regression.
 Support vector machines can be defined as systems which use hypothesis space of a linear functions in a high dimensional feature space, trained with a learning algorithm from optimization theory that implements a learning bias derived from statistical learning theory.

-Naive Bayes: It is a classification technique based on Bayes' theorem and very easy to build and partucularity useful for very large data sets.
+Naive Bayes: algorithm can be defined as a supervised classification algorithm which is based on Bayes' theorem.

 # Unsupervised learning
 algorithm will be use a metric such as distance in order to identify how close a set of points are to each other and how far apart two such groups are.